 Mensink, G.B.M.; Lage Barbosa, C. & Brettschneider, A.-K. (2016).
 Verbreitung der vegetarischen Ernährungsweise in Deutschland.
 In: Journal Of Health Monitoring, 1(2).

-Do you have questions?
-Then feel free to email me – I look forward to hearing from you! :)
+Any questions?
+Feel free to send me an email – I look forward to hearing from you! :)

 The information shared in this article does not replace individual medical or nutritional advice.